 In a buffet service, guests can choose their food from a wider selection made available on the buffet line.
 There are 4 common types of buffet service:

-- Deluxe buffet – Waiters serve appetisers, soup and/or salads and beverages.
+Deluxe buffet – Waiters serve appetizers, soup and/or salads, and beverages.
 Guests take the other dishes from the buffet line.

-- This service can make diners feel alienated as waiters only clear plates and have little interactions with them.
+This service can make diners feel alienated as waiters only clear plates and have little interaction with them.

-Diners place, pay and pick up their orders at a counter similar to fast casual and fast food establishments.
+In this type of food service, diners place, pay, and pick up their orders at a counter similar to fast casual and fast-food establishments.

-- Waiters do not have to go around the restaurant as food is self-serviced.
+Waiters do not have to go around the restaurant as the food is self-serviced.

 5. Semi-self service

-Similar to self-service, diners order and pay for their orders at the counter but their food is served to them when ready.
+Similar to self-service, this type of service requires diners to order and pay for their orders at the counter but waiters serve the food when ready.

-- Services have an easier time delivering orders because diners are identified via a number system.
+Services have an easier time delivering orders because a number system identifies diners.

-- Rush hours can be tiring and even more challenging when a long line forms and guests expect quick service.
+Rush hours can be tiring and even more challenging when a long line forms and guests expect speedy service.